fhardison/fhardison.github.io/_greek/recomended_books.md

     - His old blog has a page about [WAYK and Greek](http://jeltzz.blogspot.com/2012/05/wayk-greek.html)
     - Finally he has worked out a curriculum for WAYK and Greek and posted it [here](https://sites.google.com/site/intensiveaudiolanguages/greek-course) along with an interesting lexicon of a variety of languages that is available [here](https://sites.google.com/site/intensiveaudiolanguages/home/out-of-control-lexicon)
     - He also has a [podcast](https://www.podomatic.com/podcasts/odianuktosdialogos) in Ancient Greek
+* Greek and Latin [online chat via Google Hangouts](https://latinandgreekchats.weebly.com/).
+I personally have never participated, but it is something that is worth knowing about.